CueBitts/CueBitts.github.io/readme.md

 lines are added in better order for array
 I changed the way the lines were added to nested for loops that will correspond to its location in the array.

+function that can check if a box is surrounded exists I made my pseudo-code into a real function as well as tweaking the initial grid loop so a the grid can be checked for closed boxes.